 What does it cost to start a clothing line?

-Once you have a business idea for your clothing line, you may be able to fund it yourself and bootstrap as you go.
+Once you have a small business idea for your clothing line, you may be able to fund it yourself and bootstrap as you go.
 Designing and sewing made-to-order clothing on your own means you don’t have to carry a ton of inventory.
 However, you will need to invest upfront in equipment and large quantities of fabric to be cost-effective.
 Other costs include shipping materials, fees for launching your site, and a marketing budget.